dd-Splunk/otp/README.md

 ![1688988651536](image/README/1688988651536.png)

-The corresponding seed is stored in local  `.env` file.
+The corresponding `SEED` is stored in local  `.env` file as a variable.